 The modem installation involves the following steps:

+- 1. Finding a suitable location for the modem.
+See the section below.

-- 1. Configuring the modem.
-See below. - 2.
-Connecting to a transmission line.
-See page 19. - 3.
-Connecting an RS-232 device.
-See page 20.
+- 2. Configuring the modem.

+- 3. Connecting to a transmission line.

+- 4. Connecting to a voltage source.

+- 5. Connecting a DTE device.